xmos/lib_qadc/doc/rst/qadc.rst

 - Use the lookup table to calculate the start voltage.
 - Post process value to reduce noise and improve linearity.

 The potential reader offers good performance and is less susceptible to component tolerances due to the mathematics of using a parallel resistor network and the logarithm used.
 It will always achieve zero and full scale however if tolerances are too large then it may show worse non-linearity than the rheostat reader and, in particular, around the 35% setting point which corresponds the threshold voltage of the IO.
 It does however always remain monotonic in operation.
-The fact that a small amount of noise is present when taking readings close to the threshold point and a moving average filter is typically used, these non-linearities are reduced in practice and more than eight bits of resolution can easily be acheived.
+The fact that a small amount of noise is present when taking readings close to the threshold point and a moving average filter is typically used, these non-linearities are reduced in practice and more than eight bits of resolution can easily be achieved.